 If you actually make a sale, you could earn a commission that is considerably more, depending on how big of an order your customer makes.

 Yes and no. Cutco is a legitimate corporation that has been around for many years.
 Their selling method is not a scam, and presumably their product is of a decent quality.

 However, there are a number of things you should understand:

 - You will have to go through an unpaid training of 2-3 days in order to learn how to sell the knives.

 - The knives are not cheap.
-Look on the Cutco website and you will see that the knife sets have prices of $300 and up in most cases, and even individual knives are usually at least $100.
+Look on the Cutco website and you will see that the knife sets have prices of $300 and up in many cases, and even individual knives are usually $50 or more.
 You will have to find customers who are willing to spend a lot of money on knives.